-Though Splash Financial was just founded in 2013, this student loan company has already done its part when it comes to shaking up the student loan refinancing scene.
-It claims to have over 100,000 active accounts and over $6 billion in student loan refinancing requests under its belt, and it’s easy to see why when you see the competitive rates and loan terms it offers.
+Though Splash Financial was just founded in 2013, this student online lending platform has already done its part when it comes to shaking up the student loan refinancing scene.
+It claims to have over 300,000 active accounts and over $10 billion in student loan refinancing requests under its belt, and it’s easy to see why when you see the competitive rates and loan terms it offers.
+Instead of originating its own loans, it partners with banks, credit unions and other lenders in an effort to get you the lowest rates available.

 Splash Financial is best for students who have good credit (or a creditworthy co-signer) and who can qualify for student loan refinancing with the best rates and terms.
 This provider also lets you get prequalified without a hard inquiry to your credit report, so it’s a good option if you want to gauge your ability to qualify for a new loan without filling out a full loan application.